boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    different locations may also use different VLAN values.
 Therefore, a VLAN to RFC XXXX Network Slice mapping table is maintained for each AC, and the VLAN allocation is coordinated between customer orchestration and provider orchestration.
-Thus, while VLAN hand-off is simple from the NF point of view, it adds complexity due to the requirement of maintaining mapping tables for each SDP and requires a configuration task of new VLAN and IP subnet for every slice on every attachment circuit.
+Thus, while VLAN hand-off is simple for NFs, it adds complexity due to the requirement of maintaining mapping tables for each SDP and requires a configuration task of new VLANs and IP subnet for every slice on every AC.

 ~~~~